bk/wmk/readme.md

 omitted.
 If the `template` value appears to have no extension, `.mhtml` is assumed; but if the intended template file has a different extension, then it of course cannot be omitted.

+Likewise, a leading `base/` directory may be omitted when specifying `template` or `layout`.
+For instance, a `layout` value of `post` would find the template file `base/post.mhtml` unless a `post.mhtml` file exists in the template root somewhere in the template search path.

 If neither `template` nor `layout` has been specified and no `default_template` setting is found in `wmk_config.yaml`, the default template name for markdown